audoh/symfony-collection-type-manager/README.md

 - **collection.preDelete**
 - **collection.postDelete**

-In both preInsert and preDelete, you can call event.preventDefault() to stop the action from happening.
-This means you can implement your own confirmation messages, temporarily disable addition and deletion, etc. quite easily.
+In both preInsert and preDelete, you can call `event.preventDefault()` to stop the action from happening.
+This means you can, for example, change the delete prompt, or have a live-updated AJAX list which accurately reflects failed insertion attempts.

-With the exception of preInsert, the event object also includes the newly created item or item being deleted, which you can access via event.item.
+With the exception of preInsert, the event object also includes the newly created item or item being deleted, which you can access via `event.item`.

 ## Notes